inviwo/inviwo.github.io/pages/manual/wip-building.md

 ### The Modules Repo
 The [inviwo modules repo](https://github.com/inviwo/modules) provides a large set of additional module the are grouped into the following categories:
-* vectorvis: Vector Visualization
+ * vectorvis: Modules for visualizing vector fields and related data.
-* infovis: Information Visualization
+ * infovis: Modules for creating and exploring information visualizations.
-* medvis: Medical Visualization
+ * medvis: Modules focused on medical data visualization and analysis.
-* misc: Miscellaneous
+ * misc: Miscellaneous modules that do not fit into other categories.
-* molvis: Molecular Visualizations
+ * molvis: Modules for visualizing molecular structures and simulations.
-* tensorvis: Tensor Field Visualization.
+ * tensorvis: Modules for visualizing tensor fields and their properties.
-* topovis: Modules for topological methods and topology visualization.
+ * topovis: Modules for applying and visualizing topological methods.

-The modules can be enabled by first cloning the modules repo in the `base` directory
+The modules can be enabled by first cloning the modules repo in the `inviwo-project` directory
 ```shell
 git clone https://github.com/inviwo/modules
 ```